CivicActions/guidebook/docs/about-this-guidebook/git-workflow.md

 We recommend this approach for those who are not already familiar with the Git workflow, and who do not have tools for keeping their GitHub forks up to date.

-You'll need a GitHub account, and to be added to the CivicActions Team ([instructions are here](../050-how-we-work/tools/github.md)).
+You'll need a GitHub account, and to be added to the CivicActions Team ([using these instructions](../050-how-we-work/tools/github.md)).

-Go to a page, click edit, and make your changes, using [markdown](markdown.md).
+Go to a page, click edit, and make your changes, using [markdown](markdown-for-guidebook.md).
 Before you commit your changes, click the "Preview changes" tab to make sure your formatting is good and everything looks right.

 When you save it ("make a commit"), there are three fields to fill out. _All of these are optional_, with default values, and in most cases it's fine to leave the defaults.